Metabolic disorder: a personal history.

 What’s up doc?

-lock down with your best mate
+locked down with your best mate

 Now I know, lock down was a highly stressful time for most people.
 I’ll admit, it came at a time when I’d just managed to get both kids into school and enjoy a few chaos free hours in my day.
 Suddenly being thrown together, 24/7 with the added trauma of online learning seriously sucked.
 But looking back I can honestly say my real ‘lock down’ was the four years before the pandemic.
 Since our move my world had become very, very small.
 I wasn’t fully aware of just how lonely I was because I was ‘busy’.
 But any stay-at-home-parent will tell you, busyness is no substitute for companionship.
-Feeling as though you would take a bullet for your kids doesn’t erase how mentally exhausting it can be to get up each morning, usually after broken sleep, and see another whole day stretched out in front of you, alone, caring for mini versions of yourself who’ve not only been genetically blessed with your attitude, but also think the appropriate way to deal with disagreement somehow involves screaming.
+Knowing you’d take a bullet for your kids doesn’t erase how mentally exhausting it can be to get up each morning after a night of broken sleep, and see another whole day stretched out in front of you, alone, caring for mini versions of yourself who’ve not only been genetically blessed with your attitude, but also think the appropriate way to deal with disagreement somehow involves screaming.
 It requires a level of mental toughness and emotional regulation I had not achieved by 33.
 As a new mother in Australia, I was surrounded by friends or relatives in a similar situation to hang out with Monday to Friday.
 Relationships I’d spent a lifetime building.
 Regular companionship made days feel easier and gave me a constant reminder that I wasn’t in it alone.
 In America, it was crickets.
 The loneliness was palpable.
 When quarantine began, overnight I suddenly had my husband and best friend home 24/7.
 It felt like the scene in the ‘Wizard of Oz’ when the screen goes from black and white to color.
 From being alone to regular adult companionship and another person to share the parental responsibilities.
 That was the start of slowly crawling out the depression I’d unknowingly had for years.
 The dreaded bell jar.

 hitting the skids